SpanKey: Dynamic Key Space Conditioning for Neural Network Access Control: Method

-where $\gamma$ controls strength and $\tanh$ bounds multiplicative scaling.
-The construction parallels gated/conditioned modulation of intermediate representations (e.g., gated convolutions \citep{gatedconv}, FiLM \citep{fiLM}), except that the conditioning variable is a secret key rather than a semantic attribute.
+where $\gamma$ controls the injection strength and $\tanh$ bounds the multiplicative scaling range.
+The construction is formally similar to gated convolutions~\citep{gatedconv} and FiLM~\citep{fiLM}, except the conditioning variable is a secret key rather than a semantic attribute.